Summary

 Lent and Spanish cuisine

 Lenten rules have shaped Spanish gastronomy in ways that transcend the religious.
-Lenten stew, torrijas, pestiños, bacalao al pil pil, Lenten fabada: all these dishes were born from the need to eat well without meat.
+"Potaje de vigilia", torrijas, pestiños, cod al pil pil, "fabada de vigilia": all these dishes originated from the need to eat well without meat.

 It is a valuable gastronomic legacy.
-It also coincides with what modern nutritional science recommends: more fish, more legumes, more vegetables, less meat.
+It also aligns with what modern nutritional science recommends: more fish, more legumes, more vegetables, less meat.
 Lenten cuisine is not just tradition: it is nutritional common sense.

 If you want to bring this tradition to your table, at bacalalo.com you will find everything you need: premium Icelandic cod, Cantabrian anchovies, artisan cod croquettes and much more.
 Shipping throughout Spain.